memory-plant/memory-plant-ui/README.md

 - Email/password authentication
 - Google and Apple Sign-In support for easy and secure login
 - Light and Dark mode support for comfortable viewing
 - Bilingual support: English and Korean
+- Restricted to data and Wi-Fi connections for secure access
 - AI-powered journaling using Cohere language model integration

 ## Tech Stack